kekse1/v4/docs/modules/lib/config.md

 <img src="https://kekse.biz/github.php?draw&text=`Configuration`&override=github:v4" />

 # Configuration files
-This is first used in my `httpz` web server (which I'm currently working on): my own config file syntax.
+This is first used in my `httpz` web server (which I'm currently working on): my own configuration files.

 There are some more features planned.
 But atm it's capable of parsing my own syntax (errors can occure, but they are usually being well-corrected), with some basic data/value types.